meganejlott/TrangQuach-Project/README.md

 # TrangQuach-Project

-# Part 3 submission
-My submission for part 3 is in sub-folder "manuscript" under "products" folder.
-I generated the word document, namely manuscript which contains the main findings.

-Please follow instructions (step 0, 1, 2) at the end of this readme to reproduce the analysis.
+Please follow the step 0, 1, 2 below to reproduce the project.

-Thanks.

 # Overview